SilverOwl1112/Steganography-Project-AICTE---Edunet-Foundation---IBM-Skillsbuild-Cybersecurity-Internship-2025/README.md

 This project demonstrates image steganography using Python and OpenCV.
 It allows users to hide a secret message inside an image and later retrieve it using a passcode.
 The encryption process modifies the least significant bits (LSB) of the image pixels to store the message, ensuring minimal distortion of the image.

 ## Features
-- **Encrypt a secret message**: Hide a text message inside a PNG image.
+- **Encrypt a secret message**: Hide a text message inside an image.
 - **Decrypt the hidden message**: Extract the original message using the correct passcode.
 - **Passcode Protection**: Only users with the correct passcode can retrieve the hidden message.
 - **User Input for File Paths**: Users specify the image file path at runtime.